processing/pr05-grant/2025_BuildingBridges/monthly-reports/pr05_2025_August_report_Vaivaswat_Dubey.md

 **Kotlin implementation for Processing allows for dependency-free solution** - Implementing the core comparison logic directly in Kotlin for Processing provided a clean, dependency-free solution that integrates natively with the Processing environment, avoiding the complexities of bridging between NPM and Gradle ecosystems.

 **Image comparison threshold tuning is critical** - Automated visual regression testing requires careful threshold configuration to balance sensitivity with practicality.
-Different types of Processing and p5.js sketches may require different tolerance levels for meaningful regression detection.
+Different types of Processing sketches may require different tolerance levels for meaningful regression detection.

 ## September Plans

-September will focus on completing the adapter implementations and beginning comprehensive testing with actual Processing and p5.js development workflows.
+September will focus on completing the adapter implementations and beginning comprehensive testing with actual Processing development workflows.
 **Processing Implementation and Reporting:**
 *   Develop comprehensive test suites for the Kotlin implementation to ensure reliability across different image types and scenarios.
 *   Create Processing-specific testing framework integration that leverages the native Kotlin comparison engine.
 *   Design and implement a reporting system for Processing that provides clear visual regression test results and integrates with Processing's development workflow.

-**p5.js Adapter Finalization:**
-*   Complete Vitest framework integration with backward compatibility testing.
-*   Implement result reporting that matches existing p5.js visual testing conventions.
-*   Ensure seamless migration path for existing p5.js visual tests.

 **Integration Testing and Validation:**
 *   Conduct extensive testing with real-world Processing libraries to validate the adapter functionality and identify integration issues.
-*   Test the comparison engine with diverse p5.js sketches to ensure threshold algorithms work effectively across different visual styles.
 *   Performance optimization and memory usage analysis for both adapters under typical development workflows.

-The primary deliverable for September will be fully functional adapters that Processing and p5.js developers can integrate into their existing testing workflows with minimal setup friction, along with comprehensive documentation and migration guides.
+The primary deliverable for September will be fully functional adapters that Processing developers can integrate into their existing testing workflows with minimal setup friction, along with comprehensive documentation and migration guides.